Special Education Teacher Career Guide

 Question: Do special education teachers get summers off?

-Answer: Special education teachers typically work a 10-month school year, with two months off during the summer.
+Answer: Like general education teachers, special education teachers typically work a 10-month school year, with two months off during the summer.
 Teachers’ schedules will vary according to their school’s schedules, but some also use those months to prepare lessons for the coming school year or to teach summer courses if they would like supplemental income.